bekk/bekk-christmas/post/thecloud/scaling-is-harder-than-you-think.md

 title: Scaling is harder than you think
 image: https://images.unsplash.com/photo-1465447142348-e9952c393450
 ingress: >-
-  *“Why aren’t they running in the cloud?”* - everytime a service goes down under heavy traffic this is a common response.
+  *“Why don't they run the application on the cloud?”* - every time a service goes down under heavy traffic this is a common response.
 Some developers seem to think that as long as you are running in the cloud, you are home free.
   Everything in the cloud can scale to infinity.

   This is of course not the case.